The-Kernel-Brothers/Windows-Pocket-Edition/README.md

 14) Select Yes to All if it asks to replace files
 15) Click Next and follow the steps to complete the ISO

-NOTE: Some features (Like custom apps) may not be available at the moment as we are in Alpha.
+NOTE: Some features (Like custom apps) may not be available.